Alan Grayson: 2013–2017

 Known in his first term for making incendiary comments about Republicans, Grayson began to tone down his rhetoric and focused on working with Republicans to pass amendments that "appeal to the libertarian streak in the GOP".
 He lobbied colleagues personally and in July 2013, David Weigel of Slate magazine called him "the most effective member of the House" and said that he was approaching "an unheralded title: The congressman who's passed more amendments than any of his 434 peers."

 In October 2013, his campaign sent out a fundraising email that compared the Tea Party to the Ku Klux Klan.
 It used the image of a burning cross as the "T" in Tea Party.
 Matt Gorman of the National Republican Congressional Committee described the e-mail as "hateful words and imagery".
 Grayson said he saw "overwhelming evidence that the Tea Party is the home of bigotry and discrimination in America today, just as the KKK was for an earlier generation."

 Political positions

+Grayson has generally been described as a liberal or progressive Democrat.
+Profiles of Grayson have also emphasized his anti-establishment and populist style; The Progressive characterized his approach as a form of Democratic populism combining egalitarianism, policy detail, and political theater.
+Despite his identification with the Democratic left, Grayson was also noted during his second House tenure for working with libertarian-leaning Republicans on selected issues, particularly Federal Reserve oversight.
+He served as a vice-chairman of the Congressional Progressive Caucus and endorsed Bernie Sanders in the 2016 Democratic Party presidential primaries, citing a shared goal of building a grassroots movement against the political influence of billionaires and multinational corporations.